APEX-SWE: APEX SWE Observability

 \subsection{Observability Tasks Data}

+\paragraph{Task Sourcing} Tasks require agents to diagnose production failures from logs (Grafana/Loki) and chat context (Mattermost, Discord).
+No failing unit tests are provided; models must interrogate the environment to diagnose the failures.
+The tasks are derived from real-world GitHub Issue -- PR pairs, sourced from repositories with at least 350 stars.
+We filtered for complexity, selecting only patches with at least 100 lines of code impacting at least three files.
+Tasks were also evaluated for test coverage and brittleness, defined as whether tests are implementation-agnostic.
+Software engineers with 3+ years of experience converted open-source tasks into benchmark tasks.
+The production process for SWE Observability tasks, as well as our grading process, is shown in Figure~\ref{fig:swe-observability-process}.

 \paragraph{Task Environment} Each task deploys a containerized environment orchestrating five services: a client workspace, Loki and Promtail for log aggregation, Grafana for visualization, and Plane/Mattermost for ticket and chat context.
 Engineers scripted synthetic logs (500--1{,}000 lines of normal operation mixed with 10--20 lines of bug symptoms) and chat history to replicate a production failure.
 The model is provided with a summary of the user issue, an \codegreen{interface.md} file describing relevant repository functions, and specifications for available Model Context Protocol (MCP)~\cite{anthropic2024mcp} tools.
-Chat data is pulled from public developer discussions about the repo, including GitHub Discussions and Gitter, and GitHub issue data are taken directly from the repo.
-Observability tasks additionally include several key files: \codegreen{docker-compose.yaml} and \codegreen{Dockerfile} for service orchestration and defining containers, a \codegreen{task.yaml} containing task metadata, a data/ directory with seed data for all services, a rubric specifying evaluation criteria, and two patches: \codegreen{test.patch} and \codegreen{golden.patch}, which contain test fixtures applied at evaluation time and the reference solution for validation respectively. \paragraph{Task Sourcing} Tasks are derived from real-world GitHub Issue--PR pairs, sourced from repositories with at least 350 stars.
-We filtered for complexity, selecting only patches with at least 100 lines of code impacting at least three files.
-Tasks were also evaluated for test coverage and brittleness, defined as whether tests are implementation-agnostic.
-Software engineers with 3+ years of experience converted open-source tasks into benchmark tasks, creating prompts that mimic a user report.
-They also dockerized the repository and generated logs that were validated as relevant to the flagged issue requiring debugging. \paragraph{Programming Language} Observability tasks are distributed across five languages: Go (30\%), Python (25\%), TypeScript (25\%), Java (10\%), and C++ (10\%).
+Chat data are pulled from public developer discussions about the repo, including GitHub Discussions and Gitter, and GitHub issue data are taken directly from the repo.
+Observability tasks additionally include several key files: \codegreen{docker-compose.yaml} and \codegreen{Dockerfile} for service orchestration and defining containers, a \codegreen{task.yaml} containing task metadata, a data/ directory with seed data for all services, and two patches: \codegreen{test.patch} and \codegreen{golden.patch}, which contain test fixtures applied at evaluation time and the reference solution for validation respectively.